 As part of your application for GCC registration you must send us the following original documents by post, along with the registration fee:

-a completed application form (see word and pdf versions at the top of this page).
+- a completed application form (see word and pdf versions at the top of this page).
 Please read the form through before attempting to complete it as it tells you the documents we need you to send us.
-If you are unable to open the above word document, you can download a pdf version [here].

 the registration fee (Important: The registration fee is the same at whatever point in the year you join.
 There is no provision under the GCC rules to allow for pro-rata payments) evidence of your chiropractic qualification recognised by the GCC character reference, which must be no more than three months old at the point of registration.
 If you prefer you may use the pro-forma character reference available to [here].

 a copy of your current Passport ,which must be CERTIFIED by any of the following and stating 'I confirm this to be a true and accurate copy of the original document as seen by me'.

 someone of professional standing, such as the person writing your character reference; or an officer from the college where you obtained your chiropractic qualification.
 This will also need to include the formal stamp of the college; or